 If they have any chronic diseases

-Keeping them up to date on check ups and vet visits helps your dog live as happy and healthy a life that they can.
+Keeping your dog up-to-date on checkups and vet visits helps your dog live as happy and healthy a life as they can.
 It also provides you with peace of mind that they are being well cared for.

 Young puppies need frequent veterinary checkups to make sure they are growing normally and aren’t developing any healthy issues.
 Veterinarians check young puppies for: